Surfaces

 Inverted Surfaces

-An inverted surface is used to draw the user’s attention to a particular area of content.
-Functions as a banner or top section with more intricate content.
+An inverted surface draws user attention to a particular area of content.
+Use it as a banner or top section with more intricate content.

 Alternate Surfaces